 Antimicrobial susceptibility testing is also performed to determine which antibiotic should be used for treatment of the infection.
 Preliminary results for bacterial cultures are generally available within 24 hours, and results for fungal and mycobacterial cultures are generally available within 1 week.

-The OSF System Laboratory is one of a few laboratories in Illinois that can perform the innovative mass spectometry technology known as Matrix Assisted Laser Desorption Ionization Time-of-Flight, or MALDI-TOF.
-MALDI-TOF works by preparing a target slide with an organism and a matrix solution, Through a cutting-edge process, a spectrum is created that represents the protein makeup of the sample.
+The OSF HealthCare Saint Francis Medical Center Laboratory is one of a few laboratories in Illinois that can perform the innovative mass spectometry technology known as Matrix Assisted Laser Desorption Ionization Time-of-Flight, or MALDI-TOF.
+MALDI-TOF works by preparing a target slide with an organism and a matrix solution.
+Through a cutting-edge process, a spectrum is created that represents the protein makeup of the sample.
 This spectrum is then compared to other known spectra of bacteria and fungi located in a large database, allowing for identification of the sample down to the family, genus and species level.
 Identification can be accomplished in 10-15 minutes once the organism has been cultured and isolated, which is several hours shorter than prior methodologies.

 Polymerase Chain Reaction (PCR) is the most commonly used molecular technique to detect and study microbes.
 As compared to other methods, sequencing and analysis is definitive, reliable, accurate and fast.
 Results from molecular methods can be obtained in as little as 2 to 48 hours, depending on the type of test requested.